Tanzania, a beautiful and friendly country

 Traditional foods include ugali (a maize meal porridge), barbecued meats, and meat and fish kebabs called mishkaki.
 Mandazi, a sweet, fried bread is often eaten in the morning and is a popular treat in Tanzania.
 It is frequently paired with Chai tea, another staple in the region.

 Greetings are an important part of Tanzanian culture.
-It is important to say hello to everyone you meet and there is a special greeting reserved for elders, “shikamo,” which demonstrates respect.
+It is important to say hello to everyone you meet and there is a special greeting reserved for elders, “shikamoo,” which demonstrates respect.

 Zanzibar is a perfect weekend getaway and is only a two-hour ferry ride away.
 There, you can relax on gorgeous beaches, tour the enchanting winding streets of historic Stone Town, and enjoy all the unique local culture has to offer.

 Both Zanzibar and Dar es Salaam offer wonderful shopping experiences.
 From beautiful wooden carvings, handmade paintings on fabric, and colorful jewelry, there is something for everyone.
 In Tanzania, dyed fabrics with different patterns known as kanga or kitenge can be found at most markets.
-These colorful fabrics can be made into custom outfits for less than 20 euros or 22 USD!
+These colorful fabrics can be made into custom outfits for less than USD 10!